Top 3 lower back exercises to build a strong and functional torso

-The best defence is a good offence, as the adage goes, and if you're suffering from lower back niggles, the best way to address the situation is to try lower back workouts.
+The best defence is a good offence, as the adage goes, and if you're suffering from niggling pain in your lower back, the best way to address the situation is to do lower back workouts.
 There are many lower back exercises to try but the three we'll recommend here will help strengthen the torso the most.

 Having a strong lower back can help you tackle a lot of health issues down the line.
-Naturally, you might also want to include the best back exercises and best lats exercises in your workout routine so your whole back is as strong as it can be; your future self will thank you for looking after your back.
+Naturally, you might also want to include the best back exercises and best lats exercises in your workout routine so your whole back is as strong as it can be; your future self will thank you for looking after the rear side of your upper body.

 You can also try these seven bodyweight exercises to ease back pain or a home workout for a strong back that uses no equipment whatsoever (apart from a towel).